Our mission is to develop and implement innovative precision medicine strategies for patients suffering from cancer.

 Allan Wagman, PhD

-Allan Wagman, PhD – EVP, Head of Chemistry and Technical Operations
+Allan Wagman, PhD – Vice President, Chemistry

-Allan joined Rain Therapeutics in 2018 and is the executive vice president, head of chemistry and technical operations where he leads chemistry research and chemistry, manufacturing and controls (CMC).
+Allan joined Rain Therapeutics in 2018 and is the vice president of chemistry where he leads chemistry research and chemistry, manufacturing and controls (CMC).
 Previously, he was senior director, head of chemistry and CMC at 3-V Biosciences which advanced a novel FASN inhibitor TVB-2640 into Phase 2 oncology and NASH studies.
 Allan began his pharmaceutical industry career at Chiron, which became a division of Novartis, where he worked on oncology, metabolism and infectious disease programs and then joined Achaogen as director of chemistry.
 Allan earned a BS in organic chemistry at Carnegie-Mellon University, a PhD in synthetic organic chemistry and natural product synthesis at University of Texas at Austin and performed postdoctoral research at the University of North Carolina at Chapel Hill.

-Nelson Cabatuan – VP, Finance and Administration
+Nelson Cabatuan – Senior Vice President, Finance & Administration.

 Nelson Cabatuan has over 20 years of experience in building and optimizing processes in accounting and finance, financial planning and analysis, research and development, commercial launch and regulatory compliance-related processes and operations.
 Prior to joining Rain, he was vice president of finance and principal accounting officer at Rigel Pharmaceuticals, where he was a key player in fundraising initiatives of over $1B in follow on public offerings for the company.
 Before Rigel, he was a senior manager in audit and transaction advisory services at Grant Thornton LLP, where he provided assurance and advisory services to private and public companies from pre-IPO to large public global companies.
 Prior to Grant Thornton LLP, he worked in audit and advisory services and business advisory services at Ernst & Young Philippines, where he served as an engagement manager in external and internal audits of private and public clients.
 Nelson graduated with a BS in accountancy from the University of the City of Manila in the Philippines and holds professional certifications as a Certified Public Account (CA & Philippines), Certified Fraud Examiner and a Certified Internal Auditor.